tbrowder/FinanceAPI/README.md

 Current status
 --------------

-The following three query paths and their routines are currently available.
+The following query paths and their routines are currently available.
+Given the ticker symbol of a security of interest, we can use it as a key to the hashes returned by each query to output the data in any desired format.

+Currently the data are output to CSV tables, one uniquely named file per table, including a Posix timestamp.
+The table formats are copyied from those found in the authors digital records downloaded manually from Yahoo Finance.
+(An SQLite database format is a desirable possibility for the future, PRs welcome!).

+### Daily closing prices of securities

-  * ?
+  * path

+### Dividend and split dates and amounts

-  * ?
+  * path

+### Details of the management and financials of a security

-  * ?
+  * path

-Other query paths are defined the Financeapi.net website, but they have not yet been handled.
+Other query paths are defined on the [FinanceAPI](https://financeapi.net) website, but they have not yet been handled.
 File an issue or, better yet, submit a PR if you want others.

 Their default values should give usable data for the past six months.
 Their default values are set for the author's convenience for testing the free tier: